Peruna (patent medicine)

 Peruna was a well-known patent medicine sold from the late-19th to mid-20th century.
-It was patented by Samuel Brubaker Hartman and endorsed by hundreds of politicians.
+It was invented by Samuel Brubaker Hartman and was endorsed by hundreds of politicians.
 Hartman began selling the product on July 29, 1885, and advertised it as curing catarrh.
-At its peak, Hartman was earning $100,000 a day from Peruna sales.
+At one point, Hartman was earning around $100,000 a day from Peruna sales.
 The drug was reportedly so popular that babies were named after it, as was the mascot of Southern Methodist University.
 Peruna once released an ad with fifty United States Congressmen endorsing the product.